ray5273/comentario/docs/content/installation/migration/comentario-2.x.en.md

 <!--more-->

 The most important part of the migration is the database conversion, which happens automatically on the first run.
 This process is irreversible; once migrated, the original database will be deleted.
 The only way to revert that is making a back-up copy prior to migration.

+**IMPORTANT:** a direct database migration from Comentario 2.x to 3.x is only possible if you're staying on the same database, i.e. PostgreSQL (the only option for 2.x).
+Migration from PostgreSQL to SQLite can only be done via export and a subsequent import.

 ## Migration steps